 Counseling For Loss & Life Changes (CLLC) was founded in 1993 by Jane Bissler, a licensed professional clinical counselor and specialist in grief therapy.
 CLLC offers individual and family counseling services for grieving people throughout the area.
 Prior to forming CLLC, Jane provided professional counseling services to grieving families through Bissler & Sons Funeral Home.
 In short time, Jane's client base rapidly expanded as people who had chosen other funeral homes for their services also began coming to Jane for help with their grieving needs.
 As a result, Jane founded CLLC to meet and service the needs of those people as well.

-In July of 1997, Counseling For Loss & life Changes published the CLLC Website on the internet.
+In July , Counseling For Loss & life Changes published the CLLC Website on the internet.
 The purpose for the development of this Website was to give CLLC's clients and other grieving people throughout the internet community a place to educate themselves and access information about the grieving process.
 CLLC recognizes the need for grieving people to reach out for support.
 We anticipate that this web site will grow to be what you, the bereaved, need and require.
 This is your web site!
 We hope that you find some comfort in knowing that you are not alone in your journey.

 Jane Vair Bissler, Ph.D., LPCC-S, FT Jane is a counselor, teacher, writer and speaker.
 She has a talent for giving people “ah ha moments” as they develop new spiritual, emotional and mental perspectives on the thoughts and behaviors that create distress in their lives.
 She is a practicing clinical counselor and clinical director of Counseling for Wellness, LLP.
 She is an adjunct professor in the master and doctoral programs at Kent State University and has taught courses in bereavement, counseling and assessments.
 She is a member of the board of directors for the Association of Death Education and Counseling.